Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Experiments

 \subsection{Causal discovery}

-We conclude with experiments that demonstrate APPEX's ability to recover the causal graph of the underlying dynamic system.
-We first consider causal discovery from systems without latent confounders, and then consider causal discovery from systems with latent pairwise confounders.
+We conclude with experiments that test our method's ability to recover the underlying causal graph.
+We first consider causal discovery from systems without latent confounders, and then consider causal discovery from systems with latent pairwise confounders through correlated diffusion.

-We evaluate APPEX using the default experimental settings laid out in Section \ref{sec:experimental_setup} across randomly generated SDEs of dimension $d=3,5,10$.
-In particular, we consider Erdös-Renyi graphs $G(d,p)$, such that each of the $d(d-1)$ possible simple directed edges are included with probability $p$.
-As in Section \ref{sub: higher_dim_exps}, we ensure that the maximal eigenvalue of the randomly generated ground truth drift matrix is at most $1$ to prevent unbounded growth.
-We will see that accurately estimating the diffusion is important for recovering the correct causal graph.